WeblateOrg/weblate/docs/admin/deployments.rst

     docker-compose run --rm weblate collectstatic --noinput

-7. Create admin user (this command will print your random password for admin, you can change it later):
+7. Create admin user (this command will print your random password for admin, you can change it later, see :djadmin:`createadmin`):

 .. code-block:: sh